Skip to main content

 By default, Algolia indexes the main or master branch.
 Algolia can still create one crawler with one index per git branch.
 This lets you use a production index on main and development index on develop.
 To enable multiple branches, you need to configure the branches plugin input.
 If you’re using the Algolia for Netlify frontend library, you need to pass the branch name in the library parameters.

-Netlify deploy logs You can click the crawler URL to follow the progress of your crawl.
-Your Crawler running When the crawl is complete, you can check your Algolia index with the extracted records.
+Screenshot of a Netlify deploy page showing a 'Deploy successful' notification and summary with build time and crawler details.
+You can click the crawler URL to follow the progress of your crawl.
+Screenshot of the 'Crawler' overview page showing a finished crawl with a status of 'Success' for 420 URLs and 'Ignored' for 15 URLs.
+When the crawl is complete, you can check your Algolia index with the extracted .
 Algolia applies a default relevance configuration to your index, which you can adapt in the index settings.
-To learn more about what’s inside the Algolia records, see Extraction strategy Your Algolia Index
+To learn more about what’s inside the Algolia records, see Extraction strategy Screenshot of the Algolia dashboard showing the 'Netlify' index with three records and fields like 'objectID', 'title', and 'URL'.

 Install the frontend bundle